Myanmar coup latest: Death toll rises in big cities

 Wednesday, March 3

 3:35 p.m.
-Local media report that a boy of 14 has been shot dead in Myingan in Mandalay division, and five more are dead in Monywa, the largest city in the region of Sagaing.
+Local media report that a boy of 14 has been shot in Myingan in Mandalay division while five are dead in Monywa, the largest city in the region of Sagaing.
 Photographs of the deceased are posted on the Facebook page of the Monywa Gazette showing head wounds.

 3.30 p.m.
 Local media report that as many as nine people have been killed in Myanmar today, according to Reuters.